isomerpages/mse-sggreenplan/_about/targets.md

 ### Our Key Targets for the Green Plan

+### City in Nature

+#### 2026 target:
+- Develop over 130 ha of new parks, and enhance around 170 ha of existing parks with more lush vegetation and natural landscapes.

+#### 2030 targets:
+- Double our annual tree planting rate between 2020 and 2030, to plant 1 million more trees across Singapore
+- Increase nature parks’ land area by over 50% from 2020 baseline
+- Every household will be within a 10-minute walk from a park

+#### 2035 target:
+- Add 1000 ha of green spaces

+### EXISTING TO BE REVIEWED

 <div style="background-color:#b2d4ce;">
 <em><p>New targets announced at the <a href="/cos">Joint Segment on Sustainability</a> (Committee of Supply 2021):</p></em>
 <ul>